shurikasa/Buildyard/README.md

 * PROJECT-only: Build only the given project without considering dependencies, update and configure steps.
 This is the recommended way to rebuild a project in a bootstrapped Buildyard instance.
-* PROJECT-make: Build the given project and all its dependencies without considering the update and configure steps.
+* PROJECT-all: Build the given project and all its dependencies without considering the update and configure steps.
 This is the recommended way to rebuild a project and all its dependencies in a bootstrapped Buildyard instance.